 - Marsh habitat restoration in collaboration with the Shoshone township

-What YOU can do: Read more about the Amargosa vole and why it's endangered, then spread the word!
+What can you do?
+Read more about the Amargosa vole and why it's endangered, then spread the word!
 Follow us on Facebook and Twitter @VoiceOfTheVole.
 We are also able to accept monetary contributions for the Amargosa Vole Conservation Project.
 Check out our fundraising campaign!
 All donations are tax deductible because UC Davis is a non-profit organization, 501(c)(3).
 For donations or to get involved, please contact us if you're local to the Davis area.
 If you're local to Shoshone or Tecopa, contact Patrick at the Amargosa Conservancy and mention the vole project.

 In the News: Saving the most endangered small mammal from the brink of extinction is pretty newsworthy, these folks thought so too:

 More information on the Amargosa vole: